 Once you have the right mortgage lender you need to get the application underway.
-Every bank and building society will need different information from you however they will need to check you fit their affordability.
-The lender will ask to see your last 3 months payslips to learn of any loans and credit cards you may have and to see your last 3 financial months bank statements.
-Once the mortgage lender has the required documentation they will check with their affordability remortgaging calculator to see how much you can borrow and what they are willing to offer you as a new mortgage deal.
+Every bank and building society will need different information from you however they will need to check if you fit their affordability.
+The lender will ask to see your last 3 months payslips to learn of any loans and credit cards you may have and to see your last 3 financial months’ bank statements.
+Once the lender has the required documentation they will check with their affordability remortgaging calculator to see how much you can borrow and what they are willing to offer you as a new mortgage deal.

 Once the application is accepted they will want to carry out a valuation survey on your property.

 - Physical valuation

 Once the lender is happy that your property is suitable to secure a mortgage on, your application will go into their underwriting department.